jjcastro/porc/README.md

 * A clean, intuitive, and well thought-out design.
 * Quick and easy adding of transactions.
 * Customizable accounts and categories—you can select icons and colors.
+* Predictions: automatically suggests transactions and expenses for the time of day.
 * Color-coded tag system.
 * Built-in calculator and currency converter.
 * Automatic backup.